onekiji/onekiji/README.md

 ![One Kiji](./public/placeholder-social.png)

-One Kiji summarizes the single most important piece of news published everyday.
+One Kiji summarizes the single most important piece of news published every day.

 Consuming news shouldn’t be distracting, and shouldn’t make you feel like you wasted your time afterwards.